Looking for the best things to do in Antibes? Settle in for our pick of the bunch.

 This gallery is actually hugely significant on a global scale; not only is it home to a whopping 245 original works by Picasso, but it was also the first gallery in the world to dedicate itself entirely to him, and it even briefly served as his studio once upon a time.

-I only found this after our trip, but you can actually go on a tour of the Picasso Museum led by a local artist.
-How cool is that?!
+I only found this after our trip, but you can actually go on a tour of the Picasso Museum led by a local artist?!

 Beyond the Musée Picasso, there are tons of other interesting galleries filled with the works of French and international artists that are well worth a visit.
 Block off an hour to channel your inner art appreciator and explore them all.